schen126/cse15l-lab-reports/lab_report_2.md

     }
     return newArray;
 ```
 The cause of the bug is that `arr`, which is the old array, was copying into `newArray`, or my supposed output.
-Since `newArray` is empty, this causes `arr` to become completely empty, while `newArray` is not changed at all.
+By this, I mean that the elements in the newly created `newArray`, which are `{0, 0, 0}`, are being copied into `arr`.
+This causes `arr` to become `{0, 0, 0}` as well. `newArray` is not changed at all.
 Since I end up returning `arr`, I just end up returning an empty array of all 0's.
 To fix this, I changed all the instances of `newArray` into `arr`, and vice versa.

 # Part 3: New Discoveries 🔎
 Before Lab 2, I didn't know much about servers, including what they were, how they worked, and what inputs they took in.
 When I studied `NumberServer.java`, I realized that url's belong to a type called `URI`, and they include a path that tells the program what to do.
 Depending on what path the user enters into the search bar, the program will do something different, which can be anything from incrementing a number to printing out a picture.